kimlau08/Space-Battle-Game/README.md

 		+ Battle all alien ships before the weapon pods from the mega alien ship
 		+ Battle all weapon pods before the mega alien ships

-	+ weaponPods -** megaPodCount set to 2 for testing
+	+ weaponPods -** megaPodCount set to 2 for ease of testing
 		+ Pods are in essence an alien ship with higher firepower (megaPodFirepower set to 6)

 	+ missiles -** missleCount set to 1 for testing. (misslePower set to 5)